jcobert/appraisal-app/apps/core/docs/VALIDATION_SANITIZATION_STRATEGY.md

 **Available rule sets:**

-- `'standard'` (default) - Full validation including dangerous content + character restrictions
+- `'standard'` (default) - Full validation including dangerous content checks
-- `'dangerousOnly'` - Only blocks dangerous content (scripts, etc.)
+- `'dangerousOnly'` - Only blocks dangerous content (scripts, XSS attempts, etc.)
-- `'charsOnly'` - Only character restrictions (no dangerous content check)
-- `'none'` - No validation rules applied
+- `'none'` - No validation rules (use for completely custom validation)

 **For advanced control:** You can also disable specific rules using the low-level API: